jeremysanders/mbproj2d/README.md

 ========

 2D forward-fitting projection code for fitting images of clusters of galaxies.
-This work builds upon the ideas in MBProj2.
+This work builds upon the ideas in MBProj2 (see https://github.com/jeremysanders/mbproj2 and https://ui.adsabs.harvard.edu/abs/2018MNRAS.474.1065S).
+It differs from MBProj2 in that it fits images, rather than profiles, and allows multiple cluster and background components to be simultaneously fitted.

-This is *in progress* and is not yet suitable for serious use.
+This code is *in development*, so please be aware that the interface can be unstable.

 Copyright Jeremy Sanders (2020)

-License: GPLv3
+License: LGPLv3

 Requirements:
  - Recent Intel and AMD x86-64 processors with AVX2 support